Every Position in Football, Made Simple

 Kicker

-The kicker kicks field goals and extra points.
-He also kicks the ball to the other team at the start of each half and after scoring.
+The kicker's responsibilities include executing field goals and extra points.
+He also initiates play by kicking the ball to the opposing team at the start of each half or following a scoring play.

 Punter